Df-Ramirez/Df-Ramirez/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently estudiar nuevos lenguajes de programacion
-- 🌱 I’m currently learning Lenguajes de programming
+- 🌱 I’m currently learning : Lenguajes de programming
 - 👯 I’m looking to colaborando con amigos
 - 🤔 I’m looking for help with programming
-- 💬 Ask me about tranquilo
+- 💬 Ask me about: programing
 - 📫 How to reach me: 00190526
 - 😄 Pronouns: he
 - ⚡ Fun fact:Jugar ajedrez